 Legal (regulated)

 Proposition 122 (2022) legalized personal possession for adults 21+ and established a regulated therapeutic program, implemented starting 2024.
+The state's first licensed healing center, The Center Origin (Denver), opened in April 2026.

 The Natural Medicine Health Act created a state-licensed framework for supervised administration of psilocybin (and, on a later timeline, other natural-medicine substances) at healing centers.
+The Natural Medicine Advisory Board has a statutory window opening in June 2026 to consider adding DMT, ibogaine, and mescaline (excluding peyote).

 Legislation